- () [] --> . :: grouping, scope, array, member access

 <target name="default" depends="setup,compile,buildwar,deploy"></target>

-We'll assume that you have your code organized like:
+We'll assume that you have your code organized like:${basedir}/src

 Set up

-Define a setup task that creates the distribution directory and copies any artifacts that need to be WARred directly:
+task that creates the distribution directory and copies any artifacts that need to be WARred directly:<target name="setup">

 <mkdir dir="dist" />